TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-configuration.md

 ## **Recommended Steps**

 ###**Cannot enable Analytical Store**
-**1.** Synapse Link for the account is a pre-requisite to be able to create Analytical Store enabled container.
+**1.** Synapse Link for the account is a prerequisite to be able to create Analytical Store enabled container.

 Ensure Synapse Link is enabled for the Azure Cosmos DB account by
 - Signing into the Azure Portal->Navigate to the Azure Cosmos DB Account->Open Features pane->Status of Synapse Link from the features list should say Enrolled